dev-protocol/docs.devprotocol.xyz/content/en/pages/2000-stakes-social/how-to-onboard-polygon.md

 ## Using the Polygon bridge

-Go to the Polygon Bridge, connect your wallet, then you will be able to send tokens from the Ethereum mainnet to the Polygon network. https://wallet.polygon.technology/bridge
+Go to the Polygon Bridge, connect your wallet, then you will be able to send tokens from the Ethereum mainnet to the Polygon network.
+You can also transfer DEV from Polygon network to the Ethereum mainnet. https://wallet.polygon.technology/bridge

 ![Image 3](/content/{{ locale }}/images/stakes.social/polygon-guide/image3.png)